hariharen9/morph/README.md

 ---

-## Why morph exists
+## ⚡ Why `morph` exists

 `ffmpeg` converts media. `pandoc` converts documents. `ImageMagick` converts images.
-Each is excellent at its one job and painful to use next to the others — different flag dialects, different mental models, different install stories.
-Nobody had wired them into **one coherent tool with one grammar and a genuinely good CLI/TUI**.
+Each is an incredible piece of software, but using them together is a nightmare of different flag dialects, mental models, and obscure syntax errors.

-morph doesn't reinvent codecs or file formats — it orchestrates the best tool for each job (ffmpeg, pandoc, Pillow, or plain Python) behind a single, predictable interface, and handles the annoying parts for you: detecting what's missing, telling you exactly what it'll install and asking first, and routing through intermediate formats automatically when there's no direct converter.
+**`morph` doesn't reinvent codecs or file formats — it orchestrates the best tool for each job behind a single, predictable, and beautiful interface.**

+Whether you are rendering a 3D `.blend` file to a `.png`, scraping a Wikipedia article into a Markdown file, vectorizing a `.jpg` into an `.svg`, or converting a batch of `.csv` files to `.parquet`, `morph` calculates the route, fetches the dependencies, and executes the job.

-## Features
+## ✨ Features

-- **One verb.** `morph <input> <output>` — not `morph convert`. morph *is* the verb.
+- **One Universal Verb.** `morph <input> <output>`.
+That's it. `morph` *is* the verb.
-- **Smart multi-hop routing.** No direct `csv → yaml` converter? morph finds `csv → json → yaml` on its own.
-By utilizing a Breadth-First Search (BFS) directed graph, morph instantly unlocks thousands of implicit conversions.
-Currently supporting **66 formats and over 1,000+ multi-hop routes** across data, documents, images, audio, and video!
+- **Smart Multi-Hop Graph Routing.** No direct `csv → yaml` converter? `morph` automatically finds the `csv → json → yaml` route.
+Powered by a Breadth-First Search (BFS) graph, `morph` instantly unlocks thousands of implicit conversions.
+Currently supporting **over 70 formats and 1,000+ multi-hop routes**.
-- **Full control, contextually.** `morph data.csv data.xlsx --help` shows exactly the flags relevant to *that* pair — table styles, freeze panes, passwords — and nothing from unrelated converters.
+- **Contextual Intelligence.** Run `morph data.csv data.xlsx --help` and you'll *only* see flags relevant to that specific pair (like `--table-style` or `--freeze-cols`).
+Run it on a video file, and you'll see bitrate and framerate controls instead.
+- **Transparent Remote Downloads.** Pass any `http://` link and `morph` handles the rest.
+It can download a remote CSV directly into an Excel workbook, or scrape a web article straight into a clean Markdown document.
-- **Batch conversion.** `morph batch '*.mp4' mp3` converts many files in parallel with a live Rich progress table, smart output strategies, and a clean summary.
+- **Batch Processing Engine.** `morph batch '*.mp4' mp3` converts files concurrently with a live progress table, smart skip logic (`--newer-only`, `--skip-existing`), and output structure mirroring.
-- **Conversion history.** Every conversion is logged to `~/.morph_history.jsonl`.
-  `morph history` shows a searchable, filterable table of past jobs.
+- **Interactive TUI.** Type `morph` with no arguments to launch a stunning, keyboard-driven Textual UI.
+Navigate your filesystem, preview conversion options, and watch live progress bars without touching your mouse.
-- **Cross-platform dependency management.** Missing `ffmpeg` or `pandoc`? morph detects your package manager (brew/apt/dnf/pacman/winget/choco/…), shows you the *exact* install command, and never runs it without asking first.
+- **Automated Dependency Management.** Missing `ffmpeg` or `pandoc`? `morph` detects your OS and package manager (brew/apt/winget/etc.), shows you the exact install command, and asks before running it.
-- **A real interactive TUI**, fully keyboard-driven — type a path (with autocomplete dropdown for filesystem suggestions), arrow through formats (options update live), and watch a real progress bar while it converts.
-No mouse needed.
-- **Live execution feedback.** ffmpeg hops show a real progress bar driven by ffmpeg's own `-progress` stream.
-Everything else shows a spinner labeled with which tool is working (`via pandoc`, `via pillow`, ...).
-- **Pluggable by design.** Drop a file in `morph/converters/`, call `register()`, and it's live — no central registry to edit.
+- **Pluggable Architecture.** Drop a Python script in `morph/converters/`, add a `@register` decorator, and it's instantly live in the routing graph.
-- **Local-first.** Nothing leaves your machine.
-No accounts, no upload, no API keys.
-- **Transparent Remote Downloads.** Pass any `http://` link ending in a file extension (e.g., `morph https://domain.com/data.csv out.json`) and morph will stream it to a local temp file, render a live progress bar, convert it, and clean it up automatically.
-- **Global Configuration (`~/.morphrc`).** Generate a fully-commented YAML configuration file containing every single flag for every converter using `morph config`.
-CLI arguments seamlessly override these base defaults, giving you maximum control.
+- **Local-First & Private.** No cloud uploads.
+No API keys.
+Everything runs on your machine.

+---

-## Installation
+## 📦 Installation

 ```bash
 git clone https://github.com/hariharen9/morph.git